ttscoff/doing/README.md

     doing tag -c 3 client cancelled

 ... will mark the last three entries as "@client @cancelled."
 Add `-r` as a switch to remove the listed tags instead.

+`note` lets you enter a note on the last entry.
+You can specify a section with `-s section_name`. `-e` will open your $EDITOR for typing the note, but you can just include it on the command line after any arguments.
+You can also pipe a note in on STDIN (`echo "fun stuff"|doing note`).
+The `-r` switch will remove/replace a note; if there's new note text passed when using the `-r` switch, it will replace any existing note.
+If the `-r` switch is used alone, any existing note will be removed.

+You can also add notes at the time of entry by using the `-n` or `--note` flag with `doing now`, `doing later`, or `doing done`.
+If you pass in text to any of the creation commands that has multiple lines, everything after the first line break will become the note.

 #### Displaying entries: